RocioCarmonaMolero/TFMweb/README.md

 > dat <-  read.csv(1_2cicer_D9V2GJ7401R-Alignment-HitTable.csv , header = FALSE, stringsAsFactors = F)

 > dat <- dat[,2]
-#the second column of the csv, downloaded directly from the BLASTP result, is taken
+#the second column of the csv, downloaded directly from the BLASTP results, is taken

 > IDprot <- get_IDprot(dat, 2)
 #the function is applied and the result is saved in the 'IDprot' vector